Kmarspython/Farkle/Update.md

 1/23/2023
 Finished adding the dictionaries to keep track of points.
 Added a function that goes through each dictionary to see if the selected dice are worth any points.
 About 2 hours.

+1/24/2023
+Added displays for the total points and the points for the selected dice.
+About 1 hour.